Verizon plans to cut about 2,000 jobs at Yahoo, AOL: source

 Yahoo shareholders on Thursday approved the company’s sale, according to preliminary results from a shareholder meeting, and it is expected to be completed on Tuesday.

 The No. 1 U.S. wireless operator is combining Yahoo’s search, email and messenger assets as well as advertising technology tools with its AOL unit, which it bought in 2015 for $4.4-billion.
-Verizon has been looking to mobile video and advertising for new sources of revenue outside the oversaturated wireless market.
+Verizon expects mobile video and advertising to be new sources of revenue outside the oversaturated wireless market.

-The acquisition marks the end of the line as a separate corporate entity for Yahoo, a storied Web pioneer once valued at more than $100-billion.
+The acquisition marks the end of the line for Yahoo as a standalone company, a storied Web pioneer once valued at more than $100-billion.

 Verizon is rebranding AOL and Yahoo as part of a new venture called Oath, led by AOL Chief Executive Officer Tim Armstrong.